CS5331-ACKS/rest-api-development/README.md

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

-The web application is vulnerable to a few attacks.
+The web application is vulnerable.

-1. Vulnerable to account bruteforce attack as account lockout mechanism was not implemented.
+1. Account lockout mechanism was not implemented.
+This would result in successful account bruteforce attack, leading to account compromise.
+2. Minimum password length not implemented.
+A short password length would be require less effort and difficulty to compromise.
-2. Vulnerable to sensitive data exposure and potential man in the middle attack as network traffic between client and server is unencrypted.
+3. Vulnerable to eavesdropping and man in the middle attack.
+This would result in sensitive data exposure and potential integrity impact.
+This is because the network traffic between client and server is unencrypted.
-3. Vulnerable to potential DoS attack as rate limiting mechanism is not implemented.
+4. Vulnerable to potential DoS attack as rate limiting mechanism is not implemented.
+5. Absolute session timeout was not implemented.
+Session token would still be valid unless the expire endpoint is called.
+This may increase the probability of an attacker hijacking the session and impersonate the victim.

 #### Feedback: Is there any other feedback you would like to give?